Calathea veitchiana (Calathea Medallion) Indoor Care, Propagation, Problems & Solutions

 Potting Medium

 The best potting medium for Calathea Medallion Plant should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-All purpose potting mixes are ideal for this plant.
+Most potting mixes designed for Aroids are ideal for this plant.

 Repotting